We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 In addition to the Wix Editor and Wix ADI versions of Wix, there are some ‘developer’ versions available too.

 First, there’s a mode called ‘Velo by Wix’, which lets you access a lot of the code behind Wix.

 There’s also a new version of Wix aimed at agencies and developers, ‘Editor X.’ This lets users create truly responsive websites, which is not currently permitted by the regular version of Wix (more on that shortly!).

 There are two different versions of WordPress to consider:

 Although it started life as a blogging service, it’s now a fully-fledged website builder.
-You pay a monthly fee to use it and this gives you access to a broad range of features which help you construct a website.
+You pay a monthly fee to use it (ranging from $4 to $45) and this gives you access to a broad range of features that help you construct a website.

 you don’t need to buy any hosting to use it (your site is hosted on Wordpress’ servers)

 you get a lot of functionality included out of the box.